 While you should get into the habit of reviewing the entire COA, there are a few things in particular that you definitely want to check:

-- Third-party testing – The biggest red flag with COAs is if the same company who manufactured the CBD is performing the lab analysis.
+The biggest red flag with COAs is if the same company who manufactured the CBD is performing the lab analysis.
 Make sure that the report was completed by a third-party laboratory and not the CBD manufacturer.
+At GenCanna, we also test our products in house to cross reference and double confirm the accuracy of both COAs.

 Those are the three main things you should check each COA for.
 But the more you know the better!
 It’s a good idea to get into the practice of reading it all over to discover what other types of cannabinoids are in it, what terpenes are included, and which pesticides and heavy metals were used during production.